 Everett Snatch Pull

-AKA Snatch push back + hang snatch pull
+Snatch push back + hang snatch pull

 The Everett snatch pull is a remedial exercise to strengthen and teach the ability to keep the bar in immediate proximity to the body during the pull of the snatch.